ghislainfourny/jsound-for-yaml/README.md

 # Getting started with JSound 2.0

-This tutorial gives an introduction to [JSound 2.0](http://www.jsound-spec.org/), starting with its compact syntax for YAML.
+This tutorial gives an introduction to [JSound 2.0](http://www.jsound-spec.org/), starting with its compact syntax for YAML (credits for the idea: Dana Florescu).

 Note: not all the content below has be retranscripted into YAML, but this will come.